Arkansas free child care assistance programs.

 When you are able to enroll and are in line for assistance, the family must select a child care provider that is registered or licensed by the Arkansas Division of Child Care and Early Childhood Education.
 The provider must be approved, meet quality guidelines, and also be an active participant in the government program.
 If you need help in locating a provider near you, or want to be sure they are licensed, dial 1-800-322-8176.
 Free advice and information is available to callers.

-In order to apply for assistance or a voucher to pay for a portion of your day care, request an application by calling the Division of Child Care and Early Childhood Education (1-800-322-8176) or you can call a Program Eligibility Specialist in your county.
+In order to apply for assistance or a free voucher to pay for a portion of your day care, request an application by calling the Division of Child Care and Early Childhood Education (1-800-322-8176) or you can call a Program Eligibility Specialist in your county.